liferay-design/liferay.design/README.md

 Work and submit pull requests from the `master` branch.

 #### Dev

+_Note: The `Dev` branch is no longer being actively used — the use-case for it is no longer necessary thanks to [Netlify's Deploy Previews](https://app.netlify.com/sites/happy-jackson-1b6bb8/deploys?filter=deploy+previews)._

 Currently live on [dev.liferay.design](https://dev.liferay.design).
 This is our pre-production environment, best not to send pull requests to it unless there's a special scenario.